September 11, 2025

 STCG up to 12 months: 20%

-All gains treated as STCG and taxed at slab rate No change in core treatment.
-Gains continue to be treated as STCG and taxed at slab rate
+All gains treated as STCG at slab rate No change in core treatment.
+Gains continue as STCG at slab rate

 Non-equity mutual fund units not covered by Section 50AA

-(for example certain hybrid, gold, international, FoF structures depending on unit type)
+(certain hybrid, gold ETF, international, FoF structures depending on classification)

-Typically LTCG after 36 months, taxed at 20% with indexation LTCG generally taxed at 12.5% without indexation.
-Holding period now depends on whether the unit is listed (12 months) or unlisted (24 months)
+Typically LTCG after 36 months, taxed at 20% with indexation LTCG at 12.5% without indexation.
+Holding period: 12 months for listed units, 24 months for unlisted units

 Dividends / IDCW